ddella/Docker-OpenSSL/README.md

 ```shell
 sudo docker export $(docker ps -f "name=openssl" -q) > openssl-minirootfs-3.17.0-x86_64.tar
 ```
->If you use option `-o` with `docker export` the file created will be owned by `root`.
+>If you use option `-o` with `docker export` command, the file created will be owned by `root`.

 Use the following command to import the root filesystem back to Docker:
 ```shell
 docker import -c 'ENTRYPOINT ["/entrypoint.sh"]' openssl-minirootfs-3.17.0-x86_64.tar openssl:3.17.0
 ```

->The final Docker image `openssl:3.17.0` is ~16Mb
+>The final Docker image `openssl:3.17.0` is ~18Mb
 >```
 >REPOSITORY               TAG               IMAGE ID       CREATED          SIZE
->openssl                  3.17.0            544147acb910   14 minutes ago   16.4MB
+>openssl                  3.17.0            544147acb910   14 minutes ago   18MB
 >```
 ### Cleanup
-Exit the running container and delete the temporary Docker image.
+Exit the running container you started in step 3 and delete the temporary Docker image.

 Use this command to delete image:
 ```shell